|Assessment Type||Assessment length / details||Proportion|

 1. Must involve the collection of primary or secondary data;

-2. Must fall within the Institute's saftey guidelines;
+2. Must fall within the Department and Faculty's safety guidelines;

 3. Must be academically suitable, in particular having the potential of allowing a first-class dissertation to be produced from it;